infrawatch/service-telemetry-operator/ci/README.md

 ### PR jobs

-There are 6 jobs run on every PR that is targeting master.
+There are 6 jobs run on every PR that is targeting `master`.
 These are reported under the `rdoproject.org/github-check` check.

 Two scenarios run: